-All services provided to a client shall be documented into the client's medical record within a timely manner.
+All services provided to a client shall be documented into the client's medical record within 3 business days of providing the service with the exception of notes for crisis services, which shall be completed within 24 hours.
 Best clinical practice dictates progress notes be completed as soon as possible after a service is provided.
 With timely documentation, details and relevant information are captured that otherwise may be lost if too much time lapses between service provision and documentation of the service.